Memorial for Margaret Applewhite

 She is survived by her sons Chris (Charlotte) DeMarco of Kennesaw, Georgia, Bryan (Julie Ann) Thetford of Bark River, Michigan and daughter Debby (Catherine) Thetford Nye of Bentonville.
 She also enjoyed her six grandchildren, Kristan DeMarco, Tatyana (Nate) Williams, Deirdre (Bryan) West, Travis Thetford, Kody (Jacob) McCann, Liz (Tom) Goebelbecker and numerous nieces, nephews and great-nieces and nephews.
 Her church, All Saints Episcopal of Bentonville, and her neighbors, friends and yard girl were special to her.
 Each allowed her to remain in her home until this last illness proved to be too difficult to overcome.
 Her steadfast independence was much admired by all.

-The funeral service will be held graveside at Benton County Memorial Park, 3800 W Walnut St, Rogers, Arkansas, in May of 2019 to allow the family all time to gather and celebrate her life.
+The funeral service will be held Thursday, March 7, 2019 at 3:00 P.M., Graveside at Benton County Memorial Park, 3800 W Walnut St, Rogers, Arkansas, to allow the family all time to gather and celebrate her life.
 In lieu of flowers memorials can be sent to The Circle of Life Hospice.
 Arrangements by Benton County Memorial Park Funeral Home, Rogers, Arkansas.